William Blair Begins Coverage on MicroStrategy (NASDAQ:MSTR)

-William Blair assumed coverage on shares of MicroStrategy (NASDAQ:MSTR) in a research note released on Tuesday, Analyst Ratings Network reports.
-The firm issued an outperform rating on the software maker’s stock.
+William Blair assumed coverage on shares of MicroStrategy (NASDAQ:MSTR) in a report published on Monday, Benzinga reports.
+The brokerage issued a market outperform rating on the software maker’s stock.

-A number of other research analysts have also recently commented on the company.
-Citigroup raised their target price on MicroStrategy from $325.00 to $450.00 in a research note on Monday.
-BTIG Research initiated coverage on MicroStrategy in a research note on Thursday, April 1st.
+A number of other research firms have also recently weighed in on MSTR.
+Jefferies Financial Group began coverage on MicroStrategy in a report on Thursday, April 1st.
+They issued a hold rating for the company.
+Canaccord Genuity began coverage on MicroStrategy in a report on Thursday, April 15th.
+They set a buy rating and a $920.00 target price for the company.
+BTIG Research began coverage on MicroStrategy in a report on Thursday, April 1st.
 They set a buy rating for the company.
-Jefferies Financial Group initiated coverage on MicroStrategy in a research note on Thursday, April 1st.
-They set a hold rating for the company.
-Canaccord Genuity initiated coverage on MicroStrategy in a research note on Thursday, April 15th.
-They set a buy rating and a $920.00 price objective for the company.
-Finally, UBS Group lifted their price objective on MicroStrategy from $250.00 to $325.00 and gave the company a sell rating in a research note on Friday, January 29th.
+UBS Group increased their target price on MicroStrategy from $250.00 to $325.00 and gave the company a sell rating in a report on Friday, January 29th.
 They noted that the move was a valuation call.
-Four analysts have rated the stock with a sell rating, one has assigned a hold rating, four have given a buy rating and one has given a strong buy rating to the stock.
-The company presently has a consensus rating of Hold and a consensus target price of $380.00.
+Finally, Citigroup increased their target price on MicroStrategy from $325.00 to $450.00 in a report on Monday, May 3rd.
+Four equities research analysts have rated the stock with a sell rating, one has issued a hold rating, four have assigned a buy rating and one has given a strong buy rating to the company’s stock.
+The company presently has an average rating of Hold and an average target price of $380.00.

+In related news, Director Jarrod M. Patten sold 1,150 shares of the stock in a transaction that occurred on Wednesday, February 24th.
+The stock was sold at an average price of $803.61, for a total value of $924,151.50.
+Following the completion of the transaction, the director now directly owns 1,150 shares in the company, valued at $924,151.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, EVP Wei-Ming Shao sold 10,000 shares of the stock in a transaction that occurred on Tuesday, March 9th.
+The stock was sold at an average price of $704.93, for a total value of $7,049,300.00.
+Following the completion of the transaction, the executive vice president now owns 10,005 shares of the company’s stock, valued at $7,052,824.65.
+The disclosure for this sale can be found here.
+In the last ninety days, insiders sold 35,560 shares of company stock valued at $26,827,826.
+Insiders own 26.88% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in the business.
-Swiss National Bank grew its holdings in MicroStrategy by 1.8% during the first quarter.
-Swiss National Bank now owns 16,600 shares of the software maker’s stock valued at $11,268,000 after purchasing an additional 300 shares during the period.
-Close Asset Management Ltd bought a new stake in MicroStrategy during the first quarter valued at about $1,107,000.
-The PNC Financial Services Group Inc. lifted its position in shares of MicroStrategy by 9.1% in the first quarter.
-The PNC Financial Services Group Inc. now owns 419 shares of the software maker’s stock valued at $283,000 after acquiring an additional 35 shares in the last quarter.
-Capital Wealth Alliance LLC lifted its position in shares of MicroStrategy by 35.5% in the first quarter.
-Capital Wealth Alliance LLC now owns 4,081 shares of the software maker’s stock valued at $2,770,000 after acquiring an additional 1,070 shares in the last quarter.
-Finally, Fifth Third Bancorp lifted its position in shares of MicroStrategy by 40.3% in the first quarter.
-Fifth Third Bancorp now owns 174 shares of the software maker’s stock valued at $118,000 after acquiring an additional 50 shares in the last quarter.
-69.81% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors have recently modified their holdings of the stock.
+Ergoteles LLC purchased a new position in MicroStrategy in the first quarter worth approximately $18,719,000.
+Geode Capital Management LLC grew its position in MicroStrategy by 15.0% in the first quarter.
+Geode Capital Management LLC now owns 127,457 shares of the software maker’s stock worth $86,517,000 after acquiring an additional 16,601 shares during the period.
+Moors & Cabot Inc. purchased a new position in MicroStrategy in the first quarter worth approximately $400,000.
+Prudential Financial Inc. grew its position in MicroStrategy by 2.6% in the first quarter.
+Prudential Financial Inc. now owns 8,948 shares of the software maker’s stock worth $6,074,000 after acquiring an additional 224 shares during the period.
+Finally, Ensign Peak Advisors Inc grew its position in MicroStrategy by 23.8% in the first quarter.
+Ensign Peak Advisors Inc now owns 12,249 shares of the software maker’s stock worth $8,314,000 after acquiring an additional 2,356 shares during the period.
+Institutional investors own 69.81% of the company’s stock.

 MicroStrategy Incorporated provides enterprise analytics software and services worldwide.
 It offers MicroStrategy 2021, an enterprise platform, which provides a modern analytics experience by delivering insights across multiple devices to users via hyperintelligence products, visualization and reporting capabilities, mobility features, and custom applications developed on the platform; analysts and data scientists with seamless access to trusted, governed data directly within their tools; and APIs and gateways, multiple deployment options, enterprise semantic graph, scalability, and security.